brandonsturgeon/brandonsturgeon/README.md

 ### 👋

 I'm Brandon.
-I'm a passionate and experienced Software Engineer.
+I'm a Full Stack Software Engineer.
 I like building things.

 I also founded and own CFC Servers _(see below)_, a popular Gaming community.